pv-baxi/esp32ess/docs/README.md

 In chapter 7.3.11 the description starts with the 0x37 command ID.
 The bytes to be sent before I found out by sniffing the data between the MK3 interface and the Multiplus when running VEConnect software.
 Here an example of the full command in HEX format:

 98 F7 FE XX 00 E6 **37** 02 83 LO HI YY FF
-* 98 F7 = looks like a device address (from MK3? or to Multiplus?)
+* 98 F7   = device address (from MK3? or to Multiplus?)
 * FE      = differentiates between a data frame (0xFE) and a synchronization frame (0xFD)
 * XX      = frame number as increasing counter wrapping between 0 and 127.
 In our command, it has to match the last frame number send/received over the VE.Bus plus +1.
 If this number is not correct, the command will be ignored by the Multiplus.
 * 00 E6   = two-bytes number, which can be self-defined within some boundaries.
 It is repeated by the Multiplus in its acknowledgment responses.
 With that we can find out if the the Multiplus is answering to our own command.
 * 37      = CommandWriteViaID
 * 02      = flags according to MK3 manual: 0x02 = RAMvar and no EEPROM storage
 * 83      = ID, address of ESS power value in assistant memory